Moving your business online through Covid-19

 - Get your menu online.
 Consider registering with websites such as DineIn or MenuLog that act as online restaurant catalogues where users can search for food that’s available in their area.
 They allow businesses to enter their details and then add their menu and pick-up/delivery options.

 - Consider a home delivery service.
 Uber Eats and DineIn are popular services that partner with restaurants to deliver their food to their customers.
-Registering with them is easy and Uber Eats is currently waiving delivery fees from locally owned, independent restaurants to help encourage more orders.

 Keep your customers in the loop